Functional analytic insights into irreversibility of quantum resources: Application: quantum entanglement

 is known~\cite{vidal_2002}.
 As for the lower bound on entanglement cost, the generalised hypothesis testing relative entropy corresponds to a quantity introduced in~\cite{lami_2021-1} as the `tempered robustness' $R_\SEP^\tau$:

-Our zero-error bound in Corollary~\ref{cor:zero_error_bounds} then recovers a result of~\cite{lami_2021-1}, although the regularised bound in Theorem~\ref{thm:cost_lowerbound} has a strong potential to improve on that result, provided that it can be computed exactly.
+Our zero-error bound in Corollary~\ref{cor:zero_error_bounds} then recovers a lower bound on entanglement cost found in~\cite[Theorem~S7]{lami_2021-1}, although the regularised bound in Theorem~\ref{thm:cost_lowerbound} has a strong potential to improve on that result, provided that it can be computed exactly.